-it; and though their tentacles wave and stream hither and thither, they are not retracted on this account.
+The rough jolting of the crab over the stones the expanded polypes bear with equanimity; they are used to it; and though their tentacles wave and stream hither and thither, they are not retracted on this account.
 But just touch with the point of the pencil in your hand any part of the shaggy fleece, and instantly the whole colony retire together, as if by a common impulse, apparently shrinking into the substance of the shell.
 Yet they soon re-appear, one after another quickly protruding its closed tentacles, which are presently expanded as before.

-The explanation of this phenomenon is, that the whole colony of polypes are but the free points, or feeding mouths, of a common living film, which invests the shell; just as in Laomedea, the polypes that inhabit the vase-like cells are the off-shoots or free points of the common medulla.
+The explanation of this phenomenon is, that the whole colony of polypes are but the free points, or feeding mouths of a common living film, which invests the shell; just as in Laomedea, the polypes that inhabit the vase-like cells are the off-shoots or free points of the common medulla.

-The investing film will sometimes in captivity spread upon the glass side of a tank, and there develop all the polypes and organs proper to the complete organism.
-When this is the case, an admirable opportunity is presented for studying with ease and precision the economy of the creature; and it is to the skill with which Dr. T. Strethill Wright has availed himself of such an opportunity that I am indebted for the chief part of the facts that I am going to tell you, connected with the form and appearance, of which you can here judge for yourself.
+The investing film will sometimes in captivity spread upon the glass side of a tank, and then develop all the polypes and organs proper to the complete organism.
+When this is the case, an admirable opportunity is presented for studying with ease and precision the economy of the creature; and it is to the skill with which Dr. T. Strethill Wright has availed himself of such an opportunity 1 that I am indebted for the chief part of the facts that I am going to tell you, connected with the form and appearance, of which you can here judge for yourself.